Warriors for the Working Day: Plot summary

 The novel is divided into two "books", First Light and Last Light, technical terms from RTR training manuals.
 The author provides the definition of First Light as "When it is possible to distinguish between black and white" and Last Light as "When it is no longer possible to distinguish black from white.
 The tanks then begin to withdraw".
 The symbolic meaning is clear.

-The novel begins with Sergeant "Paddy" Donovan (likely based on Sergeant "Buck" Kite, a winner of three Military Medals) training a mostly-new tank crew around Aldershot, in the spring of 1944.
+The novel begins with Sergeant "Paddy" Donovan (likely based on Sergeant "Buck" Kite, a winner of the Military Medal and two bars) training a mostly-new tank crew around Aldershot, in the spring of 1944.
 Donovan is highly experienced, having fought in the North African Campaign and is invaluable as a leader but shows signs of battle fatigue.
 He is given a spell of leave with his family, which makes little difference.

 His radio operator, Lance Corporal Brook (part based on Elstob), a new man, is looking to move up in the ranks, being more educated than the rest of the crew.
 The driver, a Welshman named Taffy, another North Africa veteran, is happy to continue in his job.
 The co-driver, Geordie, is from the working class of Newcastle upon Tyne and is somewhat disruptive, although a good soldier.
 Brook, Taffy and Geordie remain together through most of the novel.

 About a week after D-Day, the unit motors southwards to the Channel ports, to cross the English Channel into the Allied beachhead in Normandy.
 After landing, the unit hustles inland, where it sits out the June gale for several days, while the new men become familiar with the battlefield.
 The unit, part of the 11th Armoured Division, is first ordered into the attack as part of Operation Epsom.
 After crossing the Odon River, the unit tries to advance beyond Hill 112 but is nearly devastated in the process.
 Donovan comes close to breaking down but he still appears to be fearless to his crew.